Exabyte-io/documentation/docs/tutorials/jobs-cli/view-results.md

 When jobs are registered in this way, their associated simulation files contained in the job's main [Working Directory](../../jobs-cli/batch-scripts/directories.md) become accessible under the [Files Explorer Interface](../../jobs/ui/files-tab.md) within the corresponding [Job Viewer page](../../jobs/ui/viewer.md).

+## Resource Manager Directive

-If the user does not want the job to be shown on the Web Interface, he/she should specify the following [directive](../../jobs-cli/batch-scripts/directives.md) inside the corresponding [job script file](../../jobs-cli/batch-scripts/overview.md).
+Whether the job registers in the Web interface is controlled by a directive inside the script.
+In case this functionality intervenes with other user actions for any reason, the user can disable the feature by specifying the following [directive](../../jobs-cli/batch-scripts/directives.md) inside the corresponding [job script file](../../jobs-cli/batch-scripts/overview.md).

 ```bash
 #PBS -R n